Emma Gee: Asian Women (1971)

-In the winter of 1971, UC Berkeley offered the first Asian American women course ever – a proseminar titled Asian Studies 170.
+In the winter of 1971, UC Berkeley offered the first Asian American women's course ever – a proseminar titled Asian Studies 170.
 Confronted with issues of sexism and lack of representation in the "white middle-class women's liberation movement," members of this course sought to create a venue for their experiences and perspectives.
 The result was an extensive collection of personal narratives about identity, published in Asian Women (1971).

 The book was organized into several sections: an introduction, Part I: Herstory, Part II: Reflections, Part III: Third World Woman, Part IV: Politics of Womanhood, and a bibliography and acknowledgements.
 Gee not only contributed to this collection as an editor but also as a writer.
 Under Part I: Herstory, Gee authored a piece titled "Issei: The First Women," which was later reprinted as "Issei Women".
 This work was Gee's personal exploration of what Lowell Chun-Hoon described in a review as "the agonies of Issei womanhood".

 Gee highlighted the harsh conditions faced by new immigrants.
 She noted how mothers were often only given three days of postnatal rest before returning to fieldwork, and how many women had to serve as their own midwives.
 She also examined the harmful stereotypes Issei women endured in American society and the cultural dissonance between their countries of origin and the United States.
 For example, while many Americans interpreted silence as weakness, for Issei women, Gee claimed quietness and modesty were expressions of strength.

 The book was reviewed shortly after its publication by Lowell Chun-Hoon in the Amerasia Journal.
 Chun-Hoon wrote, "While Asian Women lacks a uniform intellectual consistency of depth and detail, it possesses a candor and emotional sincerity that make it an invaluable addition to the literature of Asian American expression".
 Though some readers may not have found the collection intellectually rigorous, it was widely recognized as a vital anthology of Asian American women's perspectives and experiences, contributing emotional resonance and diversity to Asian American literature.
 Chun-Hoon also praised editors Gee and Jeanne Quan for the anthology's "...clean and unpretentious style of writing".